Jasonette/Instagram-UI-example/README.md

 100% JSON powered Instagram UI, brought to you by [Jasonette](https://www.jasonette.com/beta).

 **Note:** This is a UI-only implementation to demonstrate various Jasonette view, layout, components features.
-[Read the documentation](https://jasonette.github.io/documentation) to learn more about how to turn it into a fully interactive app.
+[Read the documentation](https://jasonette.github.io/documentation) to learn how to turn it into a fully interactive app.

 ![images/instagram.gif](images/instagram.gif)